 The Community Food Bank (CFB) of Southern Arizona takes an innovative approach to reducing food insecurity for the more than 50,000 children and families who are at risk for hunger in Southern Arizona.
 Together with a broad host of partner organizations, the staff of the CFB brings emergency food relief to thousands of area residents each month.
 At the same time however, the CFB seeks deeper and longer-term solutions to improve health and nutrition of its clients and to address the underlying poverty and inequities that result in food and social injustice.
-As an integral part of its preventative or “shortening the line” work, the food bank is currently transitioning its largest food pantry located in south Tucson into an integrated resource center.
-This resource center will offer emergency food services in conjunction with programming in the areas of education, civic leadership, direct services, and assistance with accessing governmental assistance programs.
-In 2017–2018, BARA interns are playing an important role in this transition process by working with CFB and BARA staff, BARA interns will engage with CFB clients to better understand their food-based approaches to diseases such as diabetes and heart disease and the role of family and community in supporting their efforts.
-The information will be combined in order to determine which services would be most needed and utilized at the new resource center.
-Specific activities include designing and administering questionnaires for CFB clients, engaging with CFB partner organizations located nearby in south Tucson, and evaluating how existing CFB programs, such as the farmer’s markets and gardening program, can enhance programming at the resource center.
+As an integral part of its preventative or “shortening the line” work, the Food Bank is transitioning its largest food pantry located in south Tucson into an integrated resource center and providing training, leadership development and civic engagement opportunities to empower community members to make real and lasting changes that affect their health and well-being.
+In 2018–2019, BARA interns will play an important role in this process by working with CFB and BARA staff, BARA interns will engage with CFB clients to better understand their food-based approaches to diseases such as diabetes and heart disease and the role of family and community in supporting their efforts.
+The information will inform the CFB’s Health and Nutrition initiative.
+Specific activities include designing and administering questionnaires, engaging with CFB partner organizations located nearby in south Tucson, and evaluating how existing CFB programs, such as the farmer’s markets and gardening program, can enhance programming at the resource center.
 Interns will present their research findings in a written report as well as a presentation for CFB staff.
 There is no foreign language requirement for this project, but Spanish speakers will have the opportunity to use their language skills to help us reach as wide an audience as possible.